altomator/Image_Retrieval/README.md

 >perl extractMD.pl -LI ocren Humanite OCR-EN OUT-OCR-EN xml

-Note: some monoline OCR documents may need to be reformatted before running the extraction script, as it does not parse the XML content (for efficiency reason) but use grep patterns at the line level.
+Note: some monoline OCR documents may need to be reformatted before running the extraction script, as it does not parse the XML content (for efficiency reasons) but use grep patterns at the line level.
 Usage:
 >perl prettyprint.pl IN